 Is “ectomorph” a real term?
 Is it a real thing?
-Is that an accurate way of describing a naturally skinny person with a small bone structure?
+Is that an accurate way to describe a naturally skinny person with a tall, narrow build who has a hard time gaining weight?
 These are surprisingly controversial questions, it’s a controversial word, and over the past ten years, we’ve gotten a lot of flack for using it.
 And I understand why, too.

-You’ll also find a lot of questionable ads advertising “the ectomorph diet” or the “ectomorph workout.”
+You’ll also find a lot of questionable ads advertising an “ectomorph diet” or an “ectomorph workout.”
 They might claim that endomorphs need intermittent fasting, whereas ectomorphs need to eat more carbohydrates.
-Or that endomorphs need more cardio, but ectomorphs should avoid cardio at all costs.
-All of that stuff is questionable.
+Or that endomorphs need more cardio, whereas ectomorphs should eschew it.
+That’s questionable, yeah.
 But at the same time, should we really be telling the skinny guy who’s trying to gain fifty pounds of muscle to eat the same diet as the overweight person who’s trying to lose a hundred pounds of fat?

 So, what is an ectomorph?
-Is it even a real term?
+Is it a real term?
 Is there a better word to describe naturally skinny guys?
-And how should we be eating and training to accomplish our rather rare goal of bulking up?
+And how should we be eating and training to accomplish our rather rare goal of wanting to bulk up?

 There’s a funny thing going on in the fitness industry.
 Even with weight training, there are different lifting niches, right?
 There are the CrossFitters, the powerlifters, and the bodybuilders.
 But there’s also a rift within those niches.
 Some guys like classic, time-proven methods, whereas other guys like data-driven, evidence-based guidelines.
 You can hear it in how they talk.
 “Steve Reeves used this routine” and “5×5 routines have been around for decades” are the classic group.
 These are the programs like Starting Strength and StrongLifts 5×5.